Skip to main content

 • Regulatory college, nursing union or nursing association work

-• Volunteer RN hours can be counted if the position is with an organization such as a children's camp, a special event or humanitarian organization and you are able to provide satisfactory evidence that the volunteer work completed meets the BCCNM Standards of Practice.
+• Volunteer RN hours can be counted if you are able to provide satisfactory evidence that the volunteer work completed meets the BCCNM Standards of Practice.

-• Hours worked in a role that does not require RN registration (e.g., care aide, housekeeper, dietary aide, emergency medication technicial, practical nurse, registered psychiatric nurse)
+• Hours worked in a role that does not require RN registration (e.g., care aide, housekeeper, dietary aide, emergency medication technician, licensed practical nurse, registered psychiatric nurse)

-• Time spent caring for family members or friends/neighbours
+• Time spent caring for family members or friends/neighbours; or

-You may only claim hours worked towards the designation that you are employed in.
-For example, if you hold RN and LPN registration but you are employed as an RN, you can only count those hours towards the RN practising registration.
+If you are registered in more than one nursing profession with BCCNM, you may only claim hours worked towards the profession that you are practising.
+For example, if you hold RN and LPN registration but you are practising in an RN role, you can only count those hours towards the RN practising registration.

 900 – 200 Granville St